What's on at Berlin cinemas this week?

 As fun as House of Gucci is, this is my top pick of the week.
 Bloody Nose, Empty Pockets is finally out on screens, after its premiere at the Berlinale in 2020.
 Directorial duo Bill and Turner Ross chronicle the last night of service in a dingy Las Vegas dive bar; it’s a soulful barfly tableau that thrillingly blurs the lines between documentary and fiction.
 The hybrid end result beautifully questions what locations and communities mean to us, as well as the people we choose to surround ourselves with.
 It’s empathetic, surprisingly touching, and nothing short of essential.

 I had the pleasure of interviewing Bill and Turner Ross, who talked to me about the themes they grapple with, the categorisation of Bloody Nose, Empty Pockets, and the Spice Girls.
 Yep, you read that right.
-Check out the interview here, and don’t miss out on this minor masterpiece.
+Don’t miss out on this minor masterpiece.

 The Hand of God (Netflix)